MagriLab/clvlib/README.md

 The variational stepper is modular.
 Standard Euler, RK2, RK4, and discrete-time steppers are bundled, but you can register your own functions for the integrators, and, when working with NumPy, JIT-compile them with Numba for extra speed.

 ## Installation
-> **Warning**: The package is not yet published on PyPI.
-Install from source for now; a PyPI release will follow.
 ```bash
 pip install clvlib
 ```